 Your body, including your mouth, has abundant amounts of bacteria, which are mostly harmless.
 However, there are kinds of bacteria that can be detrimental to your health, and your mouth can be a gateway for these harmful bacteria to enter your body.
 Brushing and flossing regularly will help your body’s natural defenses fight against harmful bacteria, which keeps you healthier.

 Your oral hygiene is extremely important to all of us at Hook Orthodontics.
-If you would like to schedule an appointment or a free consultation, contact us today by calling our office at 808.261.4696 or visiting our “Contact Us” page.
+If you would like to schedule an appointment or a free consultation, contact us by visiting our “Contact Us” page.

 Oral Hygiene Tips: Brushing with Braces

 You will notice that it is much harder to keep your teeth clean with braces.
 Food becomes caught in the brackets and between your teeth.
 Brushing after meals and flossing will help prevent plaque from forming and should become part of your daily schedule.
 Use a soft toothbrush and brush at a 45-degree angle to the tooth in small circles above and below the brackets.
 Your toothbrush will wear out faster because of your appliances, so be sure to replace it whenever the bristles start to fray.

 If plaque remains on the teeth for any length of time, it can leave a permanent white scar on the surface.
 A Waterpik or an electric toothbrush can be a useful addition; however, please continue to see your dentist at least every six months for regular dental cleanings.

 Oral Hygiene Tips: Flossing with Braces

 Flossing with braces takes a few minutes to master, but the effort is well worth it.
 The first step to flossing is getting the floss under the wire that connects the braces together.
 A floss threader will help you get the dental floss underneath your archwires.
 Dental floss with a stiff end is also available.
 It is pre-cut and is very easy to insert underneath archwires.